FRRouting/frr/doc/developer/ospf-api.rst

    image

-The origin field allows to select according to the following types of origins:
+The origin field allows origin-based filtering using the following origin
+types:

 +-------------------------+---------+
 | Origin                  | Value   |